sachithdh/Functional-Programming-Practical-Submission/README.md

 # Functional-Programming-Tutorial-Submission
-A repository to submit SCS2204 - Functional Programming Tutorial codes
+A repository to submit SCS2204 - Functional Programming Practical codes